10% off for first time customers! Use code “daytrypfirst” at checkout.

 Screening for Signs of Deficiency

-One should be aware of early symptoms of B12 deficiency because it lays the groundwork for subsequent, more severe conditions.
+One should be aware of the early symptoms of B12 deficiency because it lays the groundwork for subsequent, more severe conditions.
 Some of its signs include fatigue, weakness, anemia, clumsiness of the hands and feet, difficulty concentrating, and mood swings.

 These symptoms, if experienced, require that one seek medical attention for examination by a doctor.
 You can also control B12 deficiency with proper medication and by visiting your doctor early enough.